offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 * The path must not contain branches or T-junctions etc. Loops are allowed.
 * It can lead to issues if the cross-section is not perpendicular to the path in 3D.
 * A cross-section cannot lie on the same plane as the one immediately preceding it.
-* The cross-sections must not contain disjoint or crossing loops.
+* The cross-sections must not contain !!disjoint!! or crossing loops.
 * If the sketch_FC has inner geometry, then the order in which the sketch_FC geometry is created should be the same for all sections.
 Either start all sections with the inner geometry, or start them all with the outer.
 Otherwise an invalid pipe_FC will be created where inner and outer walls cross.
 ```